All Episodes

 This is all about Democrat politics.

-It's designed to set up campaign uh TV commercials and so forth against a bunch of Republicans in 2008 who wouldn't join this resolution.
+It's designed to set up campaign TV commercials and so forth against a bunch of Republicans in 2008 who wouldn't join this resolution.

 The Democrats are convinced that it isn't going to work.

-They are so cemented in defeat, they are so pessimistic.
+They are so cemented in defeat.

 It's already lost.